 Some of the newer serotonin-norepinephrine reuptake inhibitors [SNRIs, e.g., duloxetine (Cymbalta)] have fewer side effects and may be helpful for IBS symptoms but are not yet proven.

 At times selective serotonin reuptake inhibitors (SSRIs) can help reduce anxiety associated with IBS and can help reduce symptoms of constipation.

-Be aware that the effectiveness of various agents differs between individuals and a medication regimen must be carefully chosen by the patient and his or her physician.
+Be aware that the effectiveness of various agents differs between individuals and a medication regimen must be carefully chosen by the patient and their healthcare provider.